garo-pro/nvgt-minigames/readme.md

 ## Documentation
 To view the documentation, you can either read it in your text editor of choice, or you can view the documentation from the documentation viewer in the root directory.
 ## The process of building
-*Note: If you simply want to run the program, you can skip step 1 and continue to step 2.*
 ### Step 1: Download NVGT
 The first thing you have to download is NVGT, odviously you need it to be able to build the games.
 To download, click this link: